rpillar/ElixirExercism/README.md

-My Exercism files for the Elixir track.
+A slow attempt at the Exercism puzzles using the Elixir programming language.
+Updates will be irregular.